Matthew Chapter 28

 Jesus’ Resurrection

-1. And after the Sabbath – it being dawn on the first day of the week – Mary Magdalene and the other Mary came to see the tomb.
+1. And after the Sabbaths – it being dawn on the first day of the week – Mary Magdalene and the other Mary came to see the tomb.

-2. And behold; there was a great earthquake.
+2. And behold; a great earthquake happened.
 For having descended from heaven and approached the tomb, an angel of the Lord rolled away the stone and was sitting on top of it.

 3. And his appearance was like lightning and his clothes were white as snow.

-4. And the men who guard the tomb trembled from fear and became like dead men.
+4. And the men guarding the tomb trembled from fear of him and became like dead men.

 5. But answering, the angel told the women: “Don’t fear, for I *know that you seek Jesus, the man who has been crucified.”